uw-labs/microbe.js/README.md

 Microbe can monitor your infrastructure connections and have state pumped onto logger, instrumentation and health endpoints.
 There are only two types of events recognised, `connected` and `disconnected` and any instance provided for monitoring is required to raise those.
 Patch methods for redis and mongo are available and will translate events to the required pair.
+The endpoint patch method will translate `available` and `unavailable` events.

 Definition: